 Students attending Laurier must have excellent proficiency in the English language to benefit from university instruction presented in English.

-If your first language is not English, you must submit evidence of your English proficiency to our Recruitment and Admissions office.
-You must submit a satisfactory score on an accepted test of English proficiency (listed below) unless you qualify for an exemption.
+If your first language is not English, you’ll be required to submit acceptable evidence of your English proficiency to our International Recruitment and Admissions office.
+Normally, evidence of English proficiency is an acceptable score through an accepted testing service.
 You must make your own arrangements to write the test and have the results forwarded directly to our office.
-Please mail your proof of English proficiency to the mailing address below.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×